Specifies the type of database management system to which a connection to create a geodatabase will be made.

 If you are using PostgreSQL, this value must be sde.
 If the sde login role does not exist, this tool will create it and grant it superuser status in the database cluster.
 If the sde login role exists, this tool will grant it superuser status if it does not already have it.
 The tool also creates an sde schema in the database and grants usage on the schema to public.

 If you are using Oracle, the value is sde.
 If the sde user does not exist in the Oracle database, the tool will create it and grant it the privileges required to create and upgrade a geodatabase and disconnect users from the database.
-If you run this tool in an Oracle 12c or later release database, the tool also grants privileges to allow data imports using Oracle Data Pump.
+The tool also grants privileges to allow data imports using Oracle Data Pump.
 If the sde user exists, the tool will grant these same privileges to the existing user.

 If you are using SQL Server and specified an sde-schema geodatabase, this value must be sde.
 The tool will create an sde login, database user, and schema and grant it privileges to create a geodatabase and remove connections from the SQL Server instance.
 If you specified a dbo schema, do not provide a value for this parameter.

 Geodatabase Administrator Password

 The password for the geodatabase administrator user.
 If the geodatabase administrator user exists in the database management system, the password you provide must match the existing password.
 If the geodatabase administrator user does not exist, provide a valid database password for the new user.
 The password must meet the password policy enforced by the database.

 The password is an encrypted string.

 The name of the tablespace.

 This parameter is only valid for Oracle and PostgreSQL database management system types.
 For Oracle, do one of the following:

 This tool does not create a tablespace in PostgreSQL.
 You must either provide the name of an existing tablespace to be used as the database's default tablespace or leave this parameter blank.
 If you leave the parameter blank, the tool will create a database in the pg_default tablespace.